alphagov/design-patterns/patterns/date-of-birth.md

   - alpha
 ---

-Our current reccomendation for capturing date of birth is to use three clearly labelled text boxes, as follows:
+Our current recommendation for capturing date of birth is to use three clearly labelled text boxes, as follows:

 <div class="pattern-example">
 	<div class="ribbon">Recommended</div>